A Convex Parametrization of a New Class of Universal Kernel Functions: Introduction

+Universal kernels are preferred when large amounts of data are available, due to the fact that the dimension of the hypothesis space increases for every additional data point - resulting in the ability to construct highly specialized and accurate classifiers.
 The most well-known example of a universal kernel is the Gaussian (generalized in~\cite{zanaty_2011}).
-However, most other common kernels are not universal, including, significantly, the polynomial class of kernels.
-In this paper, we propose a new class of universal kernel functions which are defined by polynomials and admit a convex parametrization.
-Specifically, we consider the class of kernels defined as
+However, many other common kernels are not universal, including, significantly, the polynomial class of kernels.
+This is significant because generalized polynomial kernels (Eq.~\eqref{polyKernel}) are dense in all kernels and admit a linear parameterization using a monomial basis, while Gaussian kernels (which are universal, but not dense in all kernels) do not.

-which is a positive semidefinite kernel for any $P>0$.
-We will show that this leads to kernel functions of the form

-which are generalizations of the class of Sobolev kernels~\cite{paulsen_2016} and which therefore have a hypothesis space dense in $L_2$.
-In contrast to the Gaussian kernels, however, our universal class of ``tessellated'' kernels have a linear parametrization, need not be pointwise positive, and are piecewise-polynomial, making them significantly more robust and useful in combination with kernel-learning algorithms.
-Specifically, we show how this class of kernel can be rigorously incorporated into the SDP kernel learning framework as well as SimpleMKL (albeit using a randomized set of positive matrices in the latter case).
-In the numerical results we show the potential of these kernels for unlimited learning by examining cases where the ratio of training data to features is high.
-In this case, all other kernel learning methods saturate while the universal kernel approach is able to estimate the discriminant with seemingly arbitrary accuracy.
+\paragraph{The Class of Tessellated Kernels (TK)} In this paper we propose a new class of kernel functions (called Tessellated Kernels) which are not polynomials, yet which are defined by polynomials and admit a linear parametrization.
+These kernels define classifiers on a tessellated domain, each sub-domain (or tile) of which is a hyper-rectangle with vertices defined by the \textit{input data} - $\{ x_i \}_{i=1}^m$.
+In this way, each data point further divides any tiles within which any of its features lie, resulting in increasing numbers of disjoint tiles.
+The classifier itself, then, is piecewise polynomial - being polynomial when restricted to any particular tile.